RSDKModding/Sonic-Mania-Decompilation/README.md

 ### Q: I found a bug!
 A: Submit an issue in the Issues tab and we might look into it.
 Keep in mind that this is a decompilation, so bugs that exist in official releases will most likely not be fixed here.

+### Q: Will you add support for the Netflix Games version of Mania?
+A: No. There are several reasons for this: the APIs introduced in the port that we'd have to deal with, the pressure of having to maintain support for a version that's being frequently updated, concerns over piracy, and a general disinterest in the port.
+If you want to play the decomp on mobile with touch controls, there's a [mod](https://github.com/RSDKModding/RSDKv5-Example-Mods/tree/master/ManiaTouchControls) for that you can use instead.

 ### Q: Will you do a decompilation for Sonic CD (2011) and/or Sonic 1/2 (2013)?
 A: I already have!
 You can find Sonic CD [here](https://github.com/RSDKModding/RSDKv3-Decompilation) and Sonic 1/2 [here](https://github.com/RSDKModding/RSDKv4-Decompilation).